Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

 after some tag files exists (it will fill the memory before crashing).

-The only remaining extra patch correspond to this bug report: [`502d15f`](https://bugzilla.gnome.org/show_bug.cgi?id=684978) Bug 684978 - `EXTRACT_ALL` creates superfluous detail sections.
+The only remaining extra patch corresponds to this bug report: [`502d15f`](https://bugzilla.gnome.org/show_bug.cgi?id=684978) Bug 684978 - `EXTRACT_ALL` creates superfluous detail sections.
 See also this [PR](https://github.com/doxygen/doxygen/pull/452).

 There is also the current [bug report](https://bugzilla.gnome.org/show_bug.cgi?id=770973) about a blocking issue found in the 1.8.12 version.